ryanmstokes/next-ts-ra-apollo/README.md

 # NEXT-TYPED-APOLLO-RA

-This project is an example of how to use the [React Admin](https://marmelab.com/react-admin/) dataProvider to inject queried data via Apollo Client and GraphQL into the RA dashboard.
+This project is an example of how to use the [React Admin](https://marmelab.com/react-admin/) dataProvider to inject graphQL queried data via [Apollo Client](https://www.apollographql.com/docs/react/) into the RA dashboard.
 The Example shows how to Paginate, Order, Sort and Filter data.

 ### The project is built using Typescript, NextJS/React, React Admin, Apollo Client, GraphQL, React Testing Library, Jest and Cypress.
 ----------------------------------------------------------------------------------------------